Kennedy Center Alliance for Arts Education Network

 The Kennedy Center Alliance for Arts Education Network (KCAAEN) develops and provides tools and resources that assist in developing and assessing programs related to arts education for State Alliances and the general public.
 Each tool and resource is available for download below.

-Developed in 2009, the KCAAEN Arts Education Advocacy Tool Kit is a resource for State Alliances and the general public to use in planning, organizing and implementing their arts education advocacy efforts.
+Developed in 2009, the KCAAEN Arts Education Advocacy Tool Kit is a resource for State Alliances and the general public to use in planning, organizing, and implementing their arts education advocacy efforts.
 The tool kit includes information on topics such as messaging, developing an advocacy plan, and the nine habits of effective arts education advocates.
 A companion video helps prepare advocates to make visits to their state and national legislators.
-Watch and listen to the video here:

 In November 2000, the KCAAEN developed an effective tool known as A Community Audit for Arts Education: Better Schools, Better Skills, Better Communities to assist local education, community and cultural leaders in assessing the status of arts education in their schools and school districts, and to encourage community partnerships to strengthen and expand arts education for all students.
 While designed to encourage serious evaluation, it is most valuable as a vehicle for encouraging conversation and community planning in support of arts education.

 The Community Audit was updated in May 2007 and is available as a workable PDF.
 This version is best viewed using Adobe Reader 6.0 or higher.
 If you would like to save your edits to the Audit, please use Adobe Acrobat Professional.